 A combination of traveling essentials, souvenirs, and snacks are what you expect to find in most hotel gift shops.
 However, many hotels have let their shops become stale, and as a result, the entire concept of gift shops has suffered.
 You can create a complementary business with a prosperous hotel gift store.
 The trick is to avoid a few common mistakes, excel in service, and make decisions that will enable your store to become profitable.

 The U.S. nationwide experiences about 16.75 billion in sales each year just from gift and souvenir stores.
 Opening a gift shop in your hotel is an opportunity to engage travelers and immerse them within a unique guest experience.

 Avoid common mistakes which make guests avoid hotel shops

-There are many common missteps that lead to empty hotel shops.
+Apart from the strong competition from online retailers, there are many common missteps that lead to empty hotel shops.
 However, you can avoid nearly all of them with a bit of planning and effort.